 Libraries offer access to various paid resources that provide information from reputable and reliable sources.
 Some of the resources include World Book Encyclopedia, Power Library, SIRS, History Study Center and the Gale Virtual Reference Library.
 Check building’s library webpages or with your librarian to learn more about available resources.

 Tech tools and resources

-Use the links in the navigation menu to access videos, tutorials, cheat sheets and lesson ideas that utilize G-Suite for Education tools.
+Use the links in the navigation menu to access videos, tutorials, cheat sheets, and lesson ideas that utilize Google Workspace for Education tools.
 The resources for Google Mail, Drive and Calendar will provide tips to help you get organized and save time by working more efficiently.
 It's recommended to use Google Classroom for sharing and collecting files and links from students.
-The Share to Classroom extension makes it easy to quickly open any file or webpage on student Chromebooks.

 Free Technology for Teachers: This site provides information about new tech tools, along with instructional videos and tutorials for using tech tools for learning

 Adblock Plus: Install this Chrome extension to block annoying and distracting ads.
 This extension has been installed for all district students when they sign in to their Chromebooks